Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 You should know about safety and liveness properties:

 - safety properties say that nothing bad will ever happen.
+  It is the generalization of partial correctness for sequential programs.
   For example, the property of never returning an inconsistent value is a safety property, as is never electing two leaders at the same time.
 - liveness properties say that something good will eventually happen.
+  It is the generalization of termination.
   For example, saying that a system will eventually return a result to every API call is a liveness property, as is guaranteeing that a write to disk always eventually completes.

 ### Two Generals’ Problem